chenxingqiang/secret-learn/doc/datasets/loading_other_datasets.rst

 Datasets in svmlight / libsvm format
 ------------------------------------

-jax-sklearn includes utility functions for loading datasets in the svmlight / libsvm format.
+secret-learn includes utility functions for loading datasets in the svmlight / libsvm format.
 In this format, each line takes the form ``<label> <feature-id>:<feature-value>
 <feature-id>:<feature-value> ...``.
 This format is especially suitable for sparse datasets.